bnadlerjr/lightrail/README.md

 [ ] RPC support
 [ ] message bus behaviour?
 [ ] setup telemetry for publisher genserver
-[x] fix TODOs in Publisher
+[ ] replace all hard-coded rabbitmq connection strings in tests [x] fix TODOs in Publisher
 [x] how should protobuf encoding work?
 [x] fix TODOs in Consumer